-Figure 4.4: BibTEX mode with context menu and SideKick tree view
+Figure 4.4: Bib T_EX mode with context menu, SideKick tree view, and semantic output from the bibtex tool

 ML debugging within the Prover IDE

 Isabelle/ML is based on Poly/ML1 and thus benefits from the source-level debugger of that implementation of Standard ML.
 The Prover IDE provides the Debugger dockable to connect to running ML threads, inspect the stack frame with local ML bindings, and evaluate ML expressions in a particular run-time context.
 A typical debugger session is shown in figure 5.1.